sm2302-aug23/grp-r-catculus/README.md

   head(1)
   ```

-Arranging length(column) by descending order and selecting only the top 10 rows of start(column) by using head() command
+Arranging length(column) by descending order and selecting only the top 10 rows of start(column) by using head() command to get top 10 starting integer with the longest sequences.

 ### Qn 2.
 Finding the starting integer with highest maximum value